New Food Standards

 The School Food Standards

-The new school food standards which became effective in January 2015 are intended to help children develop healthy eating habits and ensure that they get the energy and nutrition they need across the whole school day.
+We are proud to be a Healthy School.
+The school food standards which became effective in January 2015 are intended to help children develop healthy eating habits and ensure that they get the energy and nutrition they need across the whole school day.

 The main principle is that variety is the key with a spread of foods across the week.
 Our menus include different fruits, vegetables, grains, pulses and different types of fresh meat and fish.
 Catering Leeds use fresh, sustainable and locally sourced ingredients wherever possible and are actively reducing salt, saturated fat and sugar in children's diets.